Friday, 20 October 2017

 Other people use their phones to Instagram pictures of their food.
 I only use mine to check my blood pressure.

-They’re still asking languidly: “What is the point of Tumblr?
+Upwards are still asking languidly: “What is the point of Tumblr?
 Or LinkedIn?
 Or Pinterest?” or something else that has been around for years despite lacking their approval.
-And they’re always announcing the death of email, Twitter, Facebook and blogs.

 When videos were new and expensive, only a few people had them.
 A friend gave a party to watch the Agatha Christie episodes she’d recorded.
 People thought they should turn on something for guests, as they used to turn on “light music”.
 But you don’t really want the York Mysteries over breakfast or Wallace and Gromit over dinner.

-Whenever a vast, destroyed work of art is 3D printed, an Upward writes an article saying that this is wrong because the money would be better spent on young, contemporary artists, etc. Their real problem is that 3D printing is vulgar because it’s done by a machine.
+Whenever a vast, destroyed work of art is 3D printed, an Upward writes an article saying that this is wrong because the money would be better spent on young, contemporary artists, etc. Their real problem is that 3D printing is done by a machine and therefore vulgar.
 And these things are so big, and so popular, and they're in a public place where crowds of people can come and admire them.

 Did doctors ever see a flood of patients with railway spine, hula hoop back, platform shoe ankle or texter’s thumb?